Source talented developers with the Digital Tech Year

 CentraleSupélec ranked by companies as one of the most attractive Grande Ecole to source talents

-CentraleSupélec among the best universities for graduate jobs: Global University Employability Ranking 2016
+CentraleSupélec among the best universities (#67) for graduate jobs: QS Graduate Employability Ranking 2019

 The Digital Tech Year was started in 2014 at the initiative of the Ecole Centrale Paris, a highly competitive university consistently ranked in the top 3 Engineering schools in France.